Old St. Andrew’s Parish Church – Charleston, South Carolina

 Though many churches and plantations were burned by Union troops during the Civil War, St. Andrew’s Church was spared, though it closed during this time and did not reopen until 1876.
 Like most structures in the vicinity, the Great Earthquake of 1886 harmed the church; unlike many others, St. Andrew’s survived.
 However, when Reverend Drayton died in 1891, the church ceased holding services and did not again receive worshipers until 1948 when West Ashley neighborhoods began to see rising populations.
 Today the church thrives as a member of the Diocese of South Carolina, which split from the national Episcopal Church in 2012.

-Old St. Andrew’s Parish Church is listed in the National Register, which says the following:
+Old St. Andrew’s Parish Church is listed in the National Register:

 (St. Andrews Parish Church) The present St. Andrews Episcopal Church building dates from 1764 and is cruciform in shape.
 The first church on site was built ca. 1708, enlarged in 1733, and burned in 1764 and probably rebuilt the same year.
 With passage of the Church Act in 1706 by the Colonial South Carolina Assembly, this church became one of the administrative centers of colonial government, serving as a place where proclamations and public notices were read and posted, vital statistics were recorded, poor relief was dispensed, and destitute orphans were apprenticed.
 The building maintains the architectural integrity of a rural colonial parish church of the 1760s.